wodr/Pico/README.md

 - The program is started again

-The loop time for a hold detection is configured by the frequency of the pio program and by the delay set for the instructions.
+The loop time for a hold detection is configured by the frequency of the pio program and by the delay, set for the instructions.

 The input fifo is used to add the kind of event:
 - pressed